Philharmonic Dining Rooms: Exterior

 The building is constructed in ashlar stone with a slate roof in an "exuberant free style" of architecture.
 It has a combination of two and three storeys, with attics and cellar.
 There are ten bays along Hope Street and three along Hardman Street.
 Its external features include a variety of windows, most with mullions, and some with elaborate architraves, a two-storey oriel window at the junction of the streets, stepped gables, turrets with ogee domes, a balustraded parapet above the second storey, a serpentine balcony (also balustraded) above the main entrance in Hope Street, and a low relief sculpture of musicians and musical instruments.
 The main entrance contains metal gates in Art Nouveau style, their design being attributed to H. Bloomfield Bare.

 Interior

-There are 5 floors in total, with the main bar interior decorated in musical themes that relate to the nearby concert hall.
+There are 5 floors in total, including a cellar and living quarters.
+The main bar interior decorated in musical themes that relate to the nearby concert hall.
 These decorations are executed on repoussé copper panels designed by Henry Bloomfield Bare and by Thomas Huson, plasterwork by C. J. Allen, mosaics, and items in mahogany and glass.
 Two of the smaller rooms are entitled Brahms and Liszt.
 Of particular interest to visitors is the high quality of the gentlemen's urinals, with pink-marble basins and pink imitation-marble urinal surrounds.